-\textbf{GRU:} This is identical to our proposed model (see Section~\ref{sec:proposed_method}), however, a single-layer GRU \citep{cho2014learning} is used instead of the LSTM.
-A GRU is less complex compared to an LSTM and contains only a hidden-state as opposed to the LSTM that is equipped with both a cell-state and a hidden-state.\\
+\textbf{GRU:} This set-up is very similar to our proposed model (see Section~\ref{sec:proposed_method}), and differs in that a single-layer GRU \citep{cho2014learning} is used instead of an LSTM.
+A GRU is less complex compared to an LSTM and contains only a hidden-state as opposed to the LSTM, which is equipped with both a cell-state and a hidden-state.\\

 \textbf{LSTM:} This refers to the model proposed in Section~\ref{sec:proposed_method}. \\